 When the apples are chilled, roll each thawed puff pastry sheet out on a lightly floured surface into a 12-inch square.
 Cut each sheet into 4 equal squares.

 Place a square of puff pastry on the baking sheet and brush the edges of each square with the egg wash.
 Place a few tablespoons of filling in each square.
+(You may have a little bit of filling left over depending on how small you diced the apples and how much they cooked down.)
 Fold one point of the puff pastry over the filling to the opposite point, creating a triangle.
 Crimp and seal in the filling by pressing the lines of a fork along both straight edges.
 Brush the top with more egg wash and cut a few small slits in the top.
 Sprinkle with sugar, if desired.

 Bake for 18 to 20 minutes or until the pastry is golden and puffed.
 Let cool for at least 15 minutes.